Best VPN Services Review and Comparison

 To find more about IPVanish click here.

 ExpressVPN is another personal favorite of mine (it’s also my current VPN service).
 I love the super easy “one button” interface.
-The connection is super fast and there are 78 countries (and 100 cities) you can choose to connect from.
+The connection is super fast and there are 94 countries (and 160 cities) you can choose to connect from.

 To find out more about ExpressVPN click here.

 CyberGhost VPN is one of the most popular VPN services available today.
 It offers a free proxy that you can use, but you’ll have to “wait in line” in order for it to work (takes about 2-3 minutes).

-CyberGhost VPN has servers deployed in 20+ countries around the world – you can see the full list of countries and servers here.
+CyberGhost VPN has servers deployed in 90+ countries around the world – you can see the full list of countries and servers here.

 The service provides support to mobile devices as well but allows only one device to be connected at any given moment (in contrast, IPVanish allows up to 2 devices to connect simultaneously).
-CyberGhost VPN also accepts Bitcoin payments and is priced between $30-$72/year, depending on the plan you choose.
+CyberGhost VPN also accepts Bitcoin payments and is priced between $33-$96/year, depending on the plan you choose.

 To find more about CyberGhost VPN click here.

-One of the most popular players in the market, “Hide My Ass” (or HMA) is one of the largest VPN providers out there today.
-HMA operates in 190 countries with over 880 servers – this will give you a wide variety of IP addresses.
+One of the most popular players in the market is Hide My Ass (or HMA).
+HMA operates in 190 countries with over 1100servers – this will give you a wide variety of IP addresses.
 Here’s the full list of servers.

 To find more about Hide My Ass click here.

-StrongVPN has over 650 servers in 20 countries around the world.
+StrongVPN has over 950 servers in 35 countries around the world.
 You can see the full list of servers here.

 Before I wrap up, here’s some sort of a graphical recap of what we’ve just covered created by StrongVPN.
 It goes a bit more in depth about the different protocols as well.
 If you have your own experience with VPN services feel free to share it in the comment section below.